 Vegan eating in 2014 was a much different challenge that it is in 2022.
 It was hard to eat out, it was hard to grab something on the go and in reality meant cooking from scratch most of the time.
 It required a great deal more commitment.

 The food industry has risen to the challenge of making vegan eating a lot easier.
 There has been a race to fill the huge gap in products for this market and attract their food spend.
-No more packing all lunch and snacks because the chances of finding something vegan as remote as the needle in haystack search.
+No more packing all lunch and snacks because the chances of finding something vegan as remote as the finding a needle in haystack.